UniversalDependencies/docs/_tr-dep/iobj.md

 shortdef: 'indirect object'
 ---

-This document is a placeholder for the language-specific documentation for `iobj`.
+We do not use the dependency label `iobj`.

+TODO: link to argument/adjunct discussion.